plamenjm/gexperts-playground/README.md

 ---
 ### Summary:

-- Empty GExperts, only the framework, build as BPL package.
+- Empty GExperts, only the framework (and one expert), build as BPL package.

     You can rebuild and see your changes immediately without restarting RAD Studio.